 But if you love Everlane’s style, where can you shop instead?
 I’ve put together some brands like Everlane and ethically-made dupes for Everlane’s best selling pieces.

 (please note: some affiliate links are used in this list)

 Basics & Essentials

-Everlane is probably best know for their classic pieces and KOTN has a very comparable overall vibe to Everlane with similar styles of basics and wardrobe staples, plus a sprinkling of trendier cuts.
+Everlane is probably best known for their classic pieces, and KOTN has a very comparable overall vibe to Everlane with similar styles of basics and wardrobe staples, plus a sprinkling of trendier cuts.
 As we saw in the tee comparison video, KOTN also has better quality and more transparency around their sourcing and manufacturing.

 KOTN has a unique “farm to closet” approach, working directly and fairly with cotton farmers in Egypt and is hands-on through the whole manufacturing process.

 Jeans & Denim

 Luckily there are lots of alternatives for more conscious denim!
 Here’s a few brands to check out: